-Summary This poster gives an overview of the IEA Wind Task for Wind Power Forecasting.
+This poster gives an overview of the IEA Wind Task for Wind Power Forecasting.
 The Operating Agent is Gregor Giebel of DTU, Co-Operating Agent is Will Shaw of PNNL.
 Collaboration in the task is solicited from everyone interested in the forecasting business.
-The task runs for three years, 2016-2018, but will see a second phase for 2019-2021.
-The main deliverables are an up-to-date list of current projects and main project results, including datasets which can be used by researchers around the world to improve their own models, and an IEA Recommended Practice on the forecast solution selection process, a position paper regarding the use of probabilistic forecasts.
-Additionally, spreading of relevant information in both the forecasters and the users community is paramount, e.g. through common workshops or webinars.
-Activities
+The second phase of the Task runs for three years, 2019-2021.

+The main deliverables are an up-to-date list of current projects and main project results, including datasets which can be used by researchers around the world to improve their own models, and an IEA Recommended Practice on the forecast solution selection and evaluation process and a position paper regarding the use of probabilistic forecasts.
+Additionally, disemmination of relevant information in both the forecasters and the end-users community is paramount, e.g. through common workshops and webinars.